Kalahi: A handcrafted, grassroots cultural LLM evaluation suite for Filipino: Conclusion

 Another avenue for future work is investigating if our top-down approach can be complemented with more empirical studies or surveys relevant to the particular cultures as a means to expand upon the initial range of seed topics generated.

+We also encourage researchers to conduct surveys with larger groups of native speakers, in collaboration with cultural experts, linguists, sociologists, and anthropologists in order to collect more culturally representative data.

-\textbf{Limitations.} The Filipino culture in this study refers to cultural values acquired by Filipino speakers who were born and grew up in or at least spent most of their lives in the Philippines. \textsc{Kalahi} is the result of the consensus views of the involved native Filipino speakers.
-Individuals who have had different upbringings may have different perspectives on Filipino culture mentioned in this paper, such that the consensus view arrived at in this study does not fully represent the opinions of all Filipino individuals.
+\textbf{Limitations.} While \textsc{Kalahi} is the result of the consensus views of the involved native Filipino speakers, the Filipino culture in this study refers only to cultural values acquired by Filipino speakers who were born and grew up in or at least spent most of their lives in Metro Manila.
+Individuals who have had different upbringings may have different perspectives on Filipino culture, such that the consensus view arrived at in this study does not fully represent the opinions of all Filipino individuals.
 Additionally, while \textsc{Kalahi} is designed to accurately represent Filipino culture, it is not intended to encompass all possible aspects of Filipino culture.